infu/swapper/README.md

 # SWAPPER (working prototype)

-## Demonstrates atomic swap of anything
+## Demonstrates atomic swap of anything on the Internet Computer

 Beta - testing.
 Don't use with real tokens yet.